Damages procedures

 1. When an area of damage is identified, either by a student or member of staff, it will be repaired for free if it is the result of general wear and tear.
 If we have reason to believe the damage is caused by other means, we will take a photograph of the damage, add a damage charge onto your account, and notify you by email from accommodation@keele.ac.uk.

-4. There is a list of the damage charge prices.
-Larger items such as carpets can fluctuate in price, depending on the size of the room and, for these, we will get three quotes and use the one that represents best value for money for the University.
-You can request a copy of these quotes if you wish.
-The damage will then be repaired as soon as possible.
+3. There is a list of the damage charge prices.
+Larger items such as carpets can fluctuate in price, depending on the size of the room and, for these, we will need to obtain quotes The damage will then be repaired as soon as possible.

 You can find out more about how we respond to damage to particular areas in the dropdown boxes below.